Jared Mortensen: Ottawa Champions

+Équipe Québec

 On March 24, 2020, Mortensen signed with the Welland Jackfish of the Intercounty Baseball League.
+However, he did not play in a game for the team after the season was cancelled as a result of the COVID-19 pandemic.

-In 2021, he was a pitcher for the Équipe Québec of the independent Frontier League.
+On August 22, 2021, Mortensen signed with the Équipe Québec of the independent Frontier League.
 In the regular season, he started 4 games, went 22 innings with a 5.72 ERA, a 1.36 WHIP and 22 strikeouts.
 In the postseason, he started 1 game and allowed no runs through 7 innings, threw 8 strikeouts, and allowed 2 walks and 2 hits.
-On December 13, 2021, the Capitales declined the option on Mortensen for the 2022 season and he became a free agent.
+On December 13, Québec declined the option on Mortensen for the 2022 season and he became a free agent.

+HCAW

+On June 22, 2022, Mortensen signed with HCAW of the Honkbal Hoofdklasse.

+Mortensen was named the South MVP in 2023, having posted an 11–0 record and 1.41 ERA with 90 strikeouts across 70 innings pitched.

 International career

 In 2015, Mortensen was selected to play for the Canada national baseball team at the Pan American Games.